-The Group uses a provision matrix to calculate ECLs for trade receivables other than ICRs.
+The Group uses a provision matrix to calculate ECLs for cash and cash equivalents, short-term investments, receivables other than ICRs, due from related parties, rental deposits and investment in bonds.
 The provision rates are based on days past due for groupings of various customer segments that have similar loss patterns.
+The Group incorporates forward-looking information into both its assessment of whether the credit risk of an instrument has increased significantly since its initial recognition and its measurement of ECL.